 One study found that people who listened to music had a significantly better overall mood, leading them to not only be on-task for longer periods of time, but to also complete more work.

-However, not all music is equally as effective — as it turns out, listening to music with lyrics can actually be distracting while you read, study, and write because it forces your brain to multitask.
+However, not all music is equally as effective — as it turns out, listening to music with lyrics can actually be distracting while you read, study, and write because it forces your brain into multitasking.
 So consider opting for nature sounds or classical music when you need to focus on the task at hand.

 Music tempo also plays a role in stimulating creativity and learning; listening to music set in the 50 to 80-beat range puts the brain into an ideal state that scientists associate with activities that involve our imagination, memory, and intuition, including our “eureka moments.”